ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 A feature of Linux linkers that supports intercepting shared library functions.
 Can be done at compile-time, link-time, or run-time.
 Compile-time is just a flag to `gcc` that tells it to look in a different location for header implementations, link-time is similar but involves telling the linker to rewrite a given symbol to a different name which can then be provided, and run-time involves using `LD_PRELOAD` to provide an alternate implementation for symbols in a library.

 # Chapter 8 Exceptional Control Flow
 While the machine is on, the PC assumes a sequence of values, a0, a1, ... an -1.
 Each transition from one to another is called a control transfer.
-A sequence of transfers is called the flower of control, or control flow, of the processor.
+A sequence of transfers is called the flow of control, or control flow, of the processor.

 Kinds of control flow:
 1. "smooth": each instruction is adjacent in memory